 These extended veins can be seen and felt just below the skin’s surface.
 No need to confuse varicose veins with spider venous veins which are a smaller variant of varicose veins consisting of red or blue lines that appear like a web or a branch.

 While spider veins often have no physical signs, bigger varicose veins are symptomatic and can lead to severe problems of health (Rusinovich, 2020).

 To optimize the therapy of the varicose veins, the source of superficial venous incompetence needs to be properly identified.

 Further therapy, especially for the abolition of venous reflux, is intended to alleviate symptoms related to superficial venous incompetence, prevention of complications, and if feasible, a short time for recovery.
 Lifting the legs might help lessen the swelling of the leg and other symptoms if the varicose vein is minor to severe.

 Varicose veins can also be treated using compression stockings (Chang et al., 2021).
 These stockings constrict the veins and keep blood from pooling.

 Compression stockings can be beneficial if used on a daily basis.
 Varicose veins can also be treated using lasers or radiofrequency radiation.

-In patients with severe discomfort and leg tiredness, ankle edema, chronically deformed veins, aesthetic problems, premature hyperpigmentation, outer bleeding, progressive or painful ulcers or superficial thrombophlebitis, vascular operational procedure may be used for treating venous insufficiency.
+In patients with severe discomfort and leg tiredness, ankle edema, chronically deformed veins, aesthetic problems, premature hyperpigmentation, outer bleeding, progressive or painful ulcers, or superficial thrombophlebitis, the vascular operational procedure may be used for treating venous insufficiency.